TrellixVulnTeam/swahilipython_SCMU/Doc/extending/newtypes.rst

 pending exceptions alone.
-This is important since deallocators are frequently called as the interpreter unwinds the Python stack; when the stack is unwound due to an exception (rather than normal returns), nothing is done to protect the deallocators from seeing that an exception has already been set.
+This is important since deallocators are frequently called as the interpreter unwinds the Python stack; when the stack is unwound due to an exception (rather than normal returns), nothing is done to protect the deallocators kutoka seeing that an exception has already been set.
 Any actions which a deallocator performs which may cause additional Python code to be executed may detect that an exception has been set.
-This can lead to misleading errors from the interpreter.
+This can lead to misleading errors kutoka the interpreter.
 The proper way to protect against this is to save a pending exception before performing the unsafe action, and restoring it when done.
 This can be done using the :c:func:`PyErr_Fetch` and :c:func:`PyErr_Restore` functions::